troyQQngu/dont-forget-me/README.md

 PYTHONPATH=src python examples/offline_manual_demo.py
 ```

 The script uses the sample data in `data/`, calls the same planning helpers as the CLI, and prints deterministic JSON so you can confirm the workflows end-to-end without a network connection or API key.
+It demonstrates:

+* A daily to-do list that clearly cites donor notes and your directives (e.g., focus on Los Angeles prospects).
+* A meeting plan that references commitments buried inside the donor notes, such as delivering checklist items before a pledged gift is released.
+* An interactive reflection that reminds you to follow up on missed questions right after the meeting.

 ## Development